Ortham/ortham.github.io/_pages/about.md

 latter name from the last line of [this](https://www.youtube.com/watch?v=V2jDTufS5WY) Orange advert.
 It's not a great ad, but for some reason the last two words stuck in my head long after I'd totally forgotten about the rest of it.
-My avatar is Dan McNinja, from [The Adventures of Dr. McNinja](http://drmcninja.com/).
+My avatar is Dan McNinja, from *The Adventures of Dr. McNinja*.
 I can't remember why he has knives taped to his face, but it's a suitably silly image that Chris Hastings was gracious enough to let me use.